streamnative/pulsar-flink/README.md

     format: json
 ```

+# Usage

+This section describes how to use the Pulsar Flink connector in the stream environment and table environment.

-# Stream environment
+## Stream environment

+This section describes how to use the Pulsar Flink connector in the stream environment.

-## Source
+### Source

-Flink's Pulsar consumer is called `FlinkPulsarSource<T>`.
-It provides access to one or more Pulsar topics.
+In Pulsar Flink, the Pulsar consumer is called `FlinkPulsarSource<T>`.
+It accesses to one or more Pulsar topics.

 Its constructor method has the following parameters.

-1. the service address `serviceUrl` and the administrative address `adminUrl` used to connect to the Pulsar instance.
+- `serviceUrl` (service address) and `adminUrl` (administrative address): they are used to connect to the Pulsar instance.
-2. When using `FlinkPulsarSource`, you need to set `PulsarDeserializationSchema<T>`.
+- `PulsarDeserializationSchema<T>`: when the `FlinkPulsarSource` is used, you need to set the `PulsarDeserializationSchema<T>` parameter.
-3. the Properties parameter, which is used to configure the behavior of the Pulsar Consumer.
-   Properties necessary parameters, as follows:

-    -  One of these parameters `topic`, `topics` or `topicsPattern` must have a value present.
-This is
-       used to configure the Topic information to be consumed. (**`topics` is multiple topics separated by a comma `,`, `topicsPattern` is a java regular expression that matches a number of topics**)
+- `Properties`: it is used to configure the behavior of the Pulsar consumer, including the `topic`, `topics`, and `topicsPattern` options.
+The `topic`, `topics`, or `topicsPattern` option is used to configure information about the topic to be consumed.
+You must set a value for it. (**The `topics` parameters refers to multiple topics separated by a comma (,), and the `topicsPattern` parameter is a Java regular expression that matches a number of topics**.)
-4. Set consumption mode can be set by setStartFromLatest, setStartFromEarliest, setStartFromSpecificOffsets, setStartFromSubscription, etc. of FlinkPulsarSource.
-When using setStartFromSubscription subscriber mode, the checkpoint function must be enabled.

-Example:
+- `setStartFromLatest`, `setStartFromEarliest`, `setStartFromSpecificOffsets`, or `setStartFromSubscription`: these parameters are used to configure the consumption mode.
+When the `setStartFromSubscription` consumption mode is configured, the checkpoint function must be enabled.

+**Example**

 ```java
 StreamExecutionEnvironment see = StreamExecutionEnvironment.getExecutionEnvironment();